CSCI 4930/5750 Machine Learning

-Finally, we'll have a machine learning "bakeoff" toward the end of the semester, where teams of students will work together to solve a fixed machine learning problem of my choosing.
+Finally, we'll have a machine learning "bakeoff" toward the end of the semester, in which you will solve a fixed machine learning problem of my choosing.
 I'll provide you with labeled training data for you to learn from, and then we will evaluate your algorithm against a hidden test set.
-Prizes will be awarded to the winning team.
+Prizes will be awarded for the best submissions.
 The bakeoff will count for 25% of your final grade.

 Academic Integrity Statement